biocodellc/ontology-data-pipeline/README.md

 ## Config Files

-We provide a set of default configuration files found under `config` directory.
-These are the base configuration files we use for reasoning against the [Plant Phenology Ontology](https://github.com/PlantPhenoOntology/PPO/).
+We provide a set of default configuration files found under `config` directory as well as in each project directory.
+These are the base configuration files we use for reasoning against the application ontology (e.g. [Plant Phenology Ontology](https://github.com/PlantPhenoOntology/PPO/)).
 These files  configure the data validation, triplifying, reasoning, and rdf2csv converting.

 The following files are required:

 ##### <a name="entity.csv"></a>

-1. `entity.csv` - This file specifies the entities to create when triplifying.
+1. `entity.csv` (project directory) - This file specifies the entities to create when triplifying.
 The file expects the following columns:

     * `alias`